On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Related Work

 {\bf Domain Adaptation} Most techniques to conquer domain adaptation problems are purely statistics-based without referring to causal concepts.
 For example, the instance-based methods identify source samples that bear similarities to target samples based on the probability density ratio on the marginal distribution of features \citep{cortes2008sample, gretton2009covariate}.
 The feature-based methods will seek a new latent space where the discrepancy of the empirical distribution embeddings between the source and target domains are small under some metric \citep{pan2010transfer,zhang2017joint}.
 The popular deep learning-based methods will involve deep generative networks to align distributions between source and target domains \citep{tzeng2017adversarial,shen2018wasserstein}.
-However, recent works have shown that the introduction of causal concepts leads to more robust and efficient algorithms for domain adaptation.
+However, recent works have shown that introducing causal concepts leads to more robust and efficient algorithms for domain adaptation.
 The main idea is to identify and extract the transferable components that are invariant across different domains under certain causal models \citep{gong2016domain,magliacane2017domain,rojas2018invariant,mahajan2021domain}.
+Nevertheless, they mainly focus on the empirical verification of the effect of source samples instead of a theoretical analysis of their algorithms.
+To rigorously investigate the generalization ability and usefulness of the source and target data, \citet{wu2021online} give an attempt to interpret the transfer learning in terms of parametric probabilistic models. \citet{kpotufe2018marginal} study the covariate shift problem and derive the minimax rate with the notion of ``transfer component". \citet{cai2021transfer} investigate the concept drift problem and establish the optimal minimax convergence rate with weighted $k$-nearest neighbour classifier. \citet{maity2020minimax} consider the target shift condition and derive the optimal minimax rate in non-parametric classification.